Shubh-Nisar/CSC510-G2/proj1/Part3.md

 #### 3. Nodemailer Compatibility Issue
 <ul>
-  <li>Nodemailer compatibility issues with Gmail IDs necessitated the use of a company email ID.</li>
+  <li>Nodemailer compatibility issues with Gmail IDs necessitated the use of a company or an organization email ID.</li>

   <li>For Project2, we will choose a more robust email service or library that remains compatible with commonly used email providers, ensuring uninterrupted email functionality.</li>
 </ul>